Abstract

 K

-Predictive factors for negative outcomes in initial non-operative management of suspected appendicitis
+et al. Predictive factors for negative outcomes in initial non-operative management of suspected appendicitis.

 J Gastrointest Surg